 - HPE Servers: Support Information

-- Intel® NUC, Intel® Compute Stick, and Intel® Compute Card: Support Information
+- Intel® NUC and Intel® Compute Stick: Support Information

 - Intel® Servers: Support Information